|

 International Career (England)

 Carrick earned 34 caps for England between 2001 and 2015.
-Despite strong club form, his international career was often debated due to England’s midfield depth.
-Nevertheless, he represented England at major tournaments and was valued for his tactical discipline.
+Although often overlooked amid England’s midfield competition, he remained highly respected for his composure and tactical discipline.

 Coaching & Managerial Career